edgedb/edgedb/docs/stdlib/abstract.rst

     :index: any anytype

-    Abstract base scalar type for
-    :eql:type:`anyint`, :eql:type:`anyfloat`, and :eql:type:`decimal`.
+    Represents an abstract base scalar type for :eql:type:`anyint`, :eql:type:`anyfloat` and :eql:type:`decimal`.

 Abstract Range Types
 ====================

-There are some types that can be used to construct :ref:`ranges
+Like abstract types, you may also specify :ref:`ranges <ref_std_range>`.
-<ref_std_range>`.
-These scalar types are distinguished by the following
+These scalar types are distinguished by the following:
-abstract types:

 .. eql:type:: std::anypoint

     :index: any anypoint anyrange

-    Abstract base type for all valid ranges.
+    Represents an abstract base type for all valid ranges.

-    Abstract base scalar type for :eql:type:`int32`, :eql:type:`int64`, :eql:type:`float32`, :eql:type:`float64`, :eql:type:`decimal`,
+    This is also an abstract base scalar type for :eql:type:`int32`, :eql:type:`int64`,
+    :eql:type:`float32`, :eql:type:`float64`, :eql:type:`decimal`,
-    :eql:type:`datetime`, :eql:type:`cal::local_datetime`, and
+    :eql:type:`datetime`, :eql:type:`cal::local_datetime` and
     :eql:type:`cal::local_date`.